newhuo-tech/hk-docs_rm/source/index.html.md

 The first part is the overview:

-- **Quick Start**: It introduces the overall knowledge of Huobi API, and suitability for new Huobi API user
+- **Quick Start**: It introduces the overall knowledge of New Huo API, and suitability for new New Huo API user
 - **API Explorer**: It introduces the API Explorer online tool, which is convenient for user to invoke and observe the API
 - **FAQ**: It lists the frequently asked questions regardless the specific API
 - **Contact Us**: It introduces how to contact us according to different subjects